Smile-SA/rating-operator/documentation/TROUBLESHOOT.md

 - After installing the `metering-operator`, it is **STRONGLY** recommended to wait for the first `Reports` to be generated before installing the `rating`.
 - After `rating-operator` installation, it is avised to wait approximately 10 minutes before starting to use it.
-The initialization time of the rating-api can be long depending on the allocated resources.
+The initialization time of the rating-operator-api can be long depending on the allocated resources.
-- To test the ability of the rating-api to answer, you can try:
+- To test the ability of the rating-operator-api to answer, you can try:
 ```sh
 $> kubectl get pods -l app.kubernetes.io/component=api -o name | cut -d/ -f2 | xargs -I{} kubectl port-forward {} 5012:5012
 Forwarding from 127.0.0.1:5012 -> 5012